Bikeman868/NPL/docs/SYNTAX.md

 define blocks of code that are executed only in certain contexts.
 For example `if` statements can be followed by a scope block, and the code in that block is only executed if the `if` expression evaluates to `true`.

-NPL is quite strict about where the opening `{` is placed to provide shorthand syntax for cases where there is only one thing inside of the scope block.
+NPL is quite strict about where the opening `{` is placed.
 If you are declaring something that has a scope block, the opening `{` must appear on the same line as the declaration.

 Because of this rule, you can omit the `{}` when there are zero or one statement inside the scope block.
 In this case the statement must be all on one line.